 As if the experience wasn’t sentimental enough – being in a beautiful cathedral, hearing the sweet young girl read the blessing with her innocent Irish accent – but then that last one in particular made tears (which had been pooling in my eyes up until this point) begin to roll down my cheeks.

 So there I was (“our American friend, Maureen”), crying in the front row.
 So sad.
-They probably thought I’m a barren yankee, over here in my ancestral home, looking for some shamrock remedy to help me get pregnant.
+They probably thought I’m a barren yankee, over here in the mother land, looking for some shamrock remedy to help me get pregnant.
 I always make a scene.

 When it was time for communion, Father Tom called us up to the table where the sacraments were laid out.
 Ted took the wafers and I took the wine.
 Now, I served as an acolyte in my episcopal church during middle and high school, so as soon as I saw the fine linens folded over the silver chalice for the wine, it came directly back to me.
 I confidently unfolded the cloth, draped it over my arm, and held my head high as we walked to the altar.
 I assumed we were going to serve communion (like I did in my acolyte days)…to the entire cathedral.

 It was when we arrived at the altar and Father Tom kindly took the sacraments (and cloth from my arm) that I realized, ugh, they didn’t actually mean for us to help SERVE communion.
 It turns out, “helping with the gifts” just means bringing the HOLY sacraments to the altar.
-Whoops. #awkward #littlemisspresumptuous.
+Whoops.
+So awkward.

 But Father Tom was an absolute dear to us!
 He asked where we were from and on which coast of Florida we live.
 He told us he going to be visiting the states in a few months and he asked our trip to Ireland – all from behind the altar as the congregation was looking on!
 He was so personable and so genuine.